- ADJUNCT PROFESSOR Population Health Science and Policy

 Ph.D., Harvard University

-Lawrence D. Brown is Adjunct Professor in the Department of Health Evidence & Policy, Icahn School of Medicine at Mount Sinai.
+Lawrence D. Brown is Adjunct Professor in the Department of Population Health Science & Policy, Icahn School of Medicine at Mount Sinai.
 He also holds the title of Professor of Health Policy and Management in the Mailman School of Public Health at Columbia University.

 He is the Academic Director of the Masters Program in Healthcare Delivery Leadership within the Mount Sinai School of Biomedical Sciences.
 In this role, he will develop the curriculum, recruit faculty and oversee the core curriculum on health policy as well as mentoring faculty and students about the critical questions of healthcare delivery reform in the 21st century.